mlubinsky/mlubinsky.github.com/p_python/README.md

 ... max( student_rows , key= itemgetter (2) )
 ('Jane Jones ', 'chemistry ', 3.8)
 ```

+_operator_ also provides _attrgetter_, for keying off an attribute of the element, and _methodcaller_
+for keying off a method’s return value - useful when the sequence elements are instances of your
+own class

 #### Generators, yield
 A function is a generator function if and only if it uses "yield" instead of "return"
 This generator object is an iterator, which means you can iterate through it using next() or a for